Looking for the best national parks in Canada? You have come to the right place.

 Make sure to have your passports ready because this island is located on the US side of the river and you will pass US Immigration.

-When making a day trip to the US side of the park you can also visit world’s largest private aquarium.
+When making a day trip to the US side of the park you can also visit the world’s largest private aquarium.

 Watersports like kayaking, hiking, and powerboat boating will ensure a whale of a time for the thrill-seeker.